TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles

 \subsubsection{SynSciPass}

 SynSciPass \cite{rosati2022synscipass} dataset is comprised of scientific articles, authored, by both human and deepfake authors.
-In addition to being grossly imbalanced (i.e., 79K examples for human \& 600-850 examples for deepfake labels), the SynSciPass dataset is noisy.
-This is because, unlike the TuringBench dataset where all the deepfake texts are generated with open-ended text-generators like GPT-3, SynSciPass's deepfake labels are generated with 3 types of text-generators.
+In addition to being grossly imbalanced (i.e., 79K examples for human \& 600-850 examples for deepfake labels).
+This is because the deepfake texts are generated with open-ended text-generators like GPT-3, SynSciPass's deepfake labels are generated with 3 types of text-generators.
 These are open-ended generators, translators like Google translate (e.g. English $\to$ Spanish $\to$ English), and paraphrasers like SCIgen and Pegasus.
-Using these different text-generation techniques introduces a noisiness in this dataset.
+Using these different text-generation techniques introduces high variance in writing styles in this dataset.
 We use the 12 labels - 1 human \& 11 deepfake text-generators.
-However, due to the different NLG methods employed, this data also has 4 heterogeneous labels - human, generators, translators, and paraphrasers.
-See Table \ref{tab:data} for the train, validation, and test splits of SynSciPass dataset.
+However, due to the different NLG methods employed, this data also has 4 writing style labels - human, generators, translators, and paraphrasers.
+See Table \ref{tab:data} for the train, validation, and test splits.